futpix/caravans-in-australia/content/review/362-Golf-Caravans-Maxxi-390-PT.md

   ogtitle: "Should I buy Maxxi 390 PT by Golf Caravans?"
   ogdescription: "The Golf Caravans Maxxi 390 PT is classed as On Road, and sleeps 4 people.
 It is Australian made and comes in at 13 ft.
 It generally has Separate shower & toilet."
 categories: ["Golf Caravans"]
-tags: ["Sleeps 4", "13 ft", "On Road", "Separate shower & toilet", "Pop top", "Price Unknown"]
+tags: ["Sleeps 4", "13 ft", "On Road", "Separate shower & toilet", "Pop top", "Price Unknown", "Australian made"]
 totalLength: "5.67"
 bodyLength: "3.9"
 totalHeight: "2.65"